How To Get Spray Paint Off Carpet?

 Note that your hydrogen peroxide may discolor dull-colored carpets, so be sure to apply it on light-colored carpets to avoid unwanted patches on your carpet.

-Add equal portions of both water and your hydrogen peroxide into a sprayer.
+Add equal portions of both water and hydrogen peroxide into a sprayer.
 Spray the solution directly on the paint stains on your carpets and let the solution react with the stains for a couple of minutes before proceeding.

 4. Removing Spray Paint From Carpet Using Acetone